“What’s the number one thing you wish more ecommerce entrepreneurs knew about your discipline?”

 "Unanswered questions kill conversions.
 So the first job of the CRO is to learn the top questions and answer them on the page.
 Here's a prioritized list of the top sources for customers’ top questions, ordered from best to worst:

-- Talking to sales associates who talk to customers
+2. Talking to sales associates who talk to customers.

-- The site Search > Search Terms reports in Google Analytics
+4. The site Search > Search Terms reports in Google Analytics.

-Again, all of the qualitative conversion rate research for copywriting purposes is being recycled.
+Again, all of the qualitative conversion research for copywriting purposes is being recycled.

-Andy emphasizes the importance of clarity, one of the five heuristic factors, when it comes to boosting your ecommerce conversion rate.
-It's a good idea to identify the value each product or landing page delivers to the visitor as well as the most important call to action on each page.
+Andy emphasizes the importance of clarity, one of the five heuristic factors, here.
+It’s a good idea to identify the value each page delivers to the visitor as well as the most important call to action on each page.

 Being clear about what you can do for them (value) and what they can do for themselves (call to action) is vital.
 One page, one goal.
 Anything else is a distraction, which doesn’t benefit you or your visitors.